Churches tire of quick fixes and seek solutions

 For people like Mark, that light is the light of life.

-The Rev. Heidi Worthen Gamble is the mission catalyst for the Presbytery of the Pacific.
+The Rev. Heidi Worthen Gamble is the mission catalyst and serves as the Hunger Action Advocate for the Presbytery of the Pacific.

 How you can help